James Horner: Musical "borrowing"

+Personal life

+Horner was also a qualified private pilot and owned several small airplanes.
+His studio was filled with small automatons and objects which he purchased and collected over time.
+In a documentary produced after his death, Horner's wife Sara stated that he described himself as having Asperger syndrome; according to Sara "He would say himself, and did at the end of his life, that he had Asperger's, and he definitely had a different kind of neurological wiring."

 Death

 Horner died on June 22, 2015, when his turboprop aircraft, a Short Tucano with registration number N206PZ, crashed into the Los Padres National Forest near Ventucopa, California.
 Horner was the only occupant of the aircraft when it took off after fueling at Camarillo Airport.
 Three days later, on June 25, the Ventura County Medical Examiner's Office ruled the crash an accident.
-He was survived by his wife, Sara Elizabeth Horner (née Nelson), and two daughters.

 Post-accident investigation by the National Transportation Safety Board (NTSB) revealed that the leading cause of the accident was Horner's inability to maintain clearance from terrain during low-level airwork.
 During the flight, Horner contacted the Southern California Air Route Traffic Control Center, from whom he received advisories while flying over the Chumash Wilderness area.
 The NTSB interviewed two witnesses of the flight, who were in their homes when Horner flew over them; one said that the plane was flying at between 500 and 750 ft.
 FAA radar data showed that the plane had made multiple low-altitude turns and performed rapid altitude change maneuvers, flying low through Quatal Canyon and skimming mountain ridgelines by less than 100 ft.

 In addition to Horner's failing to maintain clearance, the NTSB determined there were other key factors that led to the accident.
 Foremost among these was Horner's use of prescription medications for pain relief and headaches.
-Toxicology testing found butalbital, codeine, and ethanol in Horner's body (although the ethanol may have been produced by microbial activity after his death).
+Toxicology testing found butalbital, codeine and ethanol in Horner's body (although the ethanol may have been produced by microbial activity after his death).